hjmangalam/parsyncfp/README.md

 # parsyncfp
-a parallel rsync wrapper in Perl
+a parallel rsync wrapper in Perl.
+Released under GPL v3.

 (Version changes moved to the bottom of this file)